Al Ham: Biography

-Ham's film credits include the score of the Electronovision version of Harlow, which produced the song "I Believed it All", (Written with Lyricists Marilyn and Alan Bergman).
-An Academy Award nomination for his superb adaptation and scoring of Warner Brothers’ Stop the World – I Want to Get Off, which he also conducted.
-And, a Grammy award for the "Best Spoken Word Recording" for his production of James Whitmore's Give 'em Hell, Harry! on United Artists Records.
-Ham also acted as programmer and associate producer for T.A.M.I.
-(Teenage Musical International) which featured performances by The Rolling Stones, The Beach Boys, James Brown, The Supremes, Marvin Gaye, Lesley Gore, Chuck Berry, and many other popular music stars.
-The show was a front runner of the type of concert programming that is now standard TV fare.
+Ham's film credits include the score of the Electronovision version of Harlow (1965), and adaptation, scoring, and conducting of Stop the World – I Want to Get Off (1966).
+Ham was also programmer and associate producer of the 1964 concert film T.A.M.I.
+Show which featured performances by The Rolling Stones, The Beach Boys, James Brown, The Supremes, Marvin Gaye, Lesley Gore, Chuck Berry, and others.

-Ham's additional musical credits include his arrangement and production of "I’d Like to Teach the World to Sing" by his group, the Hillside Singers (which included his wife Mary and daughter Lorri) for Metromedia Records, and the recordings he produced with his group The Midas Touch on MCA records.
-He also received a Grammy nomination for "Best Spoken Word Recording" for "Senator Sam at Home".
+Ham's additional musical credits include arranging and producing "I’d Like to Teach the World to Sing" by his group, the Hillside Singers (which included his wife Mary and daughter Lorri) for Metromedia Records, and the recordings he produced with his group The Midas Touch on MCA records.

 In 1978, after years of research, Ham created the Music of Your Life radio format, which played on over 200 radio stations in the United States.

 His television news music packages were syndicated through his company, Mayoham Music.

 Ham died in October 2001 at the age of 76.